Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/picoCTF/README.md

     i +=1
 ```
 It ran for 7 hours without finding anything.
-Then I calculated the odds of finding ONE hash in th form I want is about 3 in a billion.
+Then I calculated the odds of finding ONE hash in the form I want is about 3 in a billion.
 I had in those 8 hours created and checked 100 million files.
 I was one thousandth of the way there and estimated 2.3 years before I would find on number.

 I already found a list of magic hashes, for example: `240610708:0e462097431906509019562988736854`, when I tested them out, I found that `echo "240610708" | md5sum` DID NOT give the magic hash, or anything remotely similar.
 But then I found that `echo -n "240610708" | md5sum` did.
 It's all about removing that newline character.
 I also found out with just a text file, it's the contents and nothing else that is hashed (probably it's bytes) so I could also do `echo "240610708" | md5sum > file.txt`, then boom, I have such a file which hashes.
 I figured the fil creation step was slowing me down quite a bit, so I could just search for the hashes first and THEN create the files.
 From the list I found, I know that there are many hashes of capital letters of 8 digits which give magic hashes.
 8 digits is not that much so I can brute force it.
 Rather than grabbing the posted items, I really want to generate them.
 So this gives me two such hashes in less than 30 mins: